UB-CSE-640-Blockchain-Analysis/fetch/readme.md

   - Name of the Postgres database you want. (default: cse640)
   - Database access URL. (default: 127.0.0.1)
   - Database access port number. (default: 5432)
-- This will setup the Postgres server and appropriately create a .env file.
+- This will setup the Postgres database and appropriately create a .env file.

 <br />